Our economic development team is just a call or email away.

 Shelley is in charge of maintaining the economic development website, handling all of the department’s social media engagement, and project managing other special assignments.
 Always eager to work with new people, both in and outside the state, Shelley loves the varied nature of her work; and as someone who has lived in Vermont her whole life, she has extensive knowledge of the Vermont business community.
-When not at work, Shelley loves running and spending time with her daughter.
+When not at work, Shelley is an avid runner and spending time with her daughter Chloe.